Distributions and Euler systems for the general linear group: Euler systems on the automorphic side

 We study Euler systems.
 For the definition, history, applications, etc. of Euler systems, the reader is referred to Rubin's book \cite{Rubin}.
-Our use of the term ``Euler system" is different from that of Rubin's in two repects.
-One is that we are on the automorphic side rather than on the Galois side.
-The other is that our definition concerns solely with the norm relation, while Rubin adds some other conditions so that there is an immediate consequence in Iwasawa theory..
+Our use of the term ``Euler system" is different from that of Rubin's in two respects.
+One is that we are on the automorphic side rather than on the Galois side (in the sense of the Langlands correspondence).
+The other is that our definition concerns solely with the norm relation, while Rubin adds some other conditions so that there is an immediate consequence in Iwasawa theory.
+Let us explain this in more detail in this Section.

 Recall that an Euler system in loc.\ cit.\ is a collection of elements in the Galois cohomology of some $p$-adic Galois representation, indexed by the ideals of the ring of integers of some number field.
-The peculiar main defining property is that the norm relation (Euler system relation) holds.
+The main defining property is that the norm relation (the Euler system relation) holds.
 That is, ``an element in the collection is sent to another element times the local $L$-factor under the norm map".
 The norm relation does not readily give an application to Iwasawa theory type of result and it requires some more work.
 The extra axioms in Rubin's book are one sufficient condition; there are other methods.
-We do not consider this aspect in this book, and we take as our definition this norm relation and nothing else.
+We do not consider this aspect in this book, and we take this norm relation as our definition of Euler system and nothing else.

 Note also that the $L$-factor mentioned above is the $L$-factor on the Galois side, i.e., it is written in terms of the characteristic polynomial of Frobenius.
 Our definition is on the automorphic side.
 That is, we use the $L$-factor in terms of Hecke operators.
 Let us illustrate this in the following two examples.